merely-useful/r-rse/.github/CONTRIBUTING.md

 1. We use Simplified English rather than Traditional English, i.e., American rather than British spelling and grammar.

+1. The perspective for writing is as if we are the instructor doing the live coding (or lecture) to the learners.
+So language might be something like:
+    - For live coding:
+        - "We will now do this" rather than "You will now do this"
+    - For exercises:
+        - "You should/will/need to"
+    - For reading material or informational sections:
+        - "You can/could/might"
+    - Pronouns should in general be active and direct, e.g. ("we", "you"), rather than indirect ("they").

 ## Using R packages in the book

 GitHub Actions needs to know what packages to install to build the website.
 To